jross765/JGnuCashLibNTools/gnucash-api/README.md

 # Major Changes
 ## V. 1.3 &rarr; 1.4
-* Extracted some basic packagesto new module "Base".
+* Extracted some basic packages to new module "Base".

 * Clean-up work, most of it under the hood.